 - Horse loses but you get your lay bet matched

 - Horse wins

-In the first scenario you would have lost your £100 back bet and your lay bet doesn’t get matched.
+In the first scenario you’d have lost your £100 back bet and your lay bet doesn’t get matched.
 This results in an overall loss of £100.

-In the second scenario you would have lost your £100 back bet, but your lay bet got matched so you would have won £200 on your lay bet.
+In the second scenario you’d have lost your £100 back bet, but your lay bet got matched so you would have won £200 on your lay bet.
 That’s a profit of £100 before commission or £95 after commission at 5%.

-In the third scenario you would win £400 on the back bet but lose £300 on your lay bet.
+In the third scenario you’d win £400 on the back bet, but lose £300 on your lay bet.
 This results in a £100 profit before commission, or £95 after commission at 5%.